CloudSlang/docs/cloudslang_dsl_reference.rst

 Since CloudSlang is YAML-based, proper indentation is crucial.
 For more information, see the :ref:`YAML Overview <indentation_scoping>`.

-There are three types of CloudSlang files:
+There are four types of CloudSlang files:

 -  flow - contains a list of steps and navigation logic that calls operations or subflows
 -  operation - contains an action that runs a script or method
+-  decision - contains decision logic without an action script
 -  system properties - contains a list of system property keys and values

 The following properties are for all types of CloudSlang files.
 For